act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Background

 Using an invalid role is often the result of a typo or other developer error.
 Such roles are ignored by browsers and assistive technologies, and the element's default semantics is used.
-This often means that role that should exist does not.
+This often means that a role that should exist is missing.
 This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].

 The `role` attribute is a set of [space separated tokens][].
 Having a [whitespace](#whitespace) separated list of more than one token in the value of the role attribute is used for what is known as _fallback roles_.
 If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role][] of the element, and so forth.
 Having the rule target attributes containing at least one non-[ASCII whitespace][] character ensures that there is at least one token in the set.